bitovi/academy/src/react-native/09-stateful-hooks/stateful-hooks.md

 the value and setter are being used to update changes in a select component.

-Every time a `useState`'s setter is invoked with a new value, React compares the new value with the current value.
+Every time a `useState`’s setter is invoked with a new value, React compares the new value with the current value.
 If the values are the same, nothing happens;
 **if the values are different, React will rerender the component** so the new state value can be used to update the component.
 In the example above, when the